h01ger/piuparts/README.txt

  (for fetching Packages/Sources): "http://cdn.debian.net/debian".

 * "distro" is the distribution the slave should tell piuparts to use for basic install/purge testing.
+It is also possible to use a "partial" distribution as defined in distros.conf.
 No default.
+ If 'upgrade-test-distros' is set, this selects the distribution that will be used for getting the packages to be tested.
+Defaults to the last entry in 'upgrade-test-distros', but other useful settings are the first entry (to test upgrades of "disappearing" packages) or the restricted set in a partial distribution (e.g. stable to backports to testing).

 * "area" is the archive area to use, set to one of main, contrib, non-free.
 Default: "main".